How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 Rawson Lake Route Description

 Rawson Lake and Sarrail Ridge are often combined as the hike up to Sarrail Ridge goes around and up above Rawson Lake.
 It’s a gorgeous hike and one of the most rewarding views in the region for the amount of work required.
-This makes it one of the most popular hikes around Kananaskis and Peter Lougheed Provincial Parks.
+This makes it one of the most popular hikes in Kananaskis and Peter Lougheed Provincial Park.

 The hike starts at the Upper Kananaskis Day Use Parking lot.
 From there, you walk through a wooded trail along the lake, catching glimpses of the stunning water and nearby Mount Indefatigable across the lake.

-This section is a slight uphill gain of 300 meters over 2km that winds back and forth through the woods.
+This section is a slight uphill gain of 300 meters over 2km, winding back and forth through the woods.

 It’s a charming section of the old forest that’s peaceful if you have it to yourself like we did.
-It takes about a half-hour from Upper Kananaskis Lake up to Rawson Lake, maybe an hour if you take your time.
+It takes about half an hour from Upper Kananaskis Lake up to Rawson Lake, maybe an hour if you take your time.

 Once you complete the Rawson Lake hike, you’re in for a real treat.
 The lake is one of the most beautiful Alberta lakes, and the rock wall of Mount Sarrail above is humbling.
 Several paths lead around the lake with plenty of places to sit and enjoy the views or have a small bite to eat.